 But with so much material out there, we are counting on the public to lend a helping hand.

 The development of the first prototype transcription tool in 2014 was funded by the German Federal Government Commissioner for Culture and the Media (BKM).
-Based on this experience and knowledge this transcription website was developed in 2016 by Olaf Baldini/piktoresk and Facts & Files, funded by the European Commission.
+Based on this experience and knowledge the Transcribathon website was developed in 2016 by Facts & Files and Olaf Baldini/Piktoresk, and funded by the European Commission.

 Featured Runs, Competitions and Events

 Special Transcribathon Events are also regularly held in cities across Europe.
 Like competitions, they are time-limited and winners receive prizes.
-Participants attending the events transcribe in teams and present their results to be accessed by a jury.
-The first of these events was held to launch the website at the first international Transcribation in Riga during November 2016.
+Participants attending the events transcribe in teams and present their results to a jury.
+The first of these events was held to launch the website at the first international Transcribation in Riga.
 Keep your eyes peeled for announcements of new events in your city!